DavidReque/Indexify/frontend/indexify/README.md

-# Frontend - Public News & Document Search
+# Frontend - Search Engine

 This project aims to build an efficient search system.
 The frontend is built using Next.js and Tailwind CSS.